 To reach the cave you will pay the 15,000 LAK ($1.68 USD) fee and proceed to the stairs leading to the caves entrance.
 Inside the cave you are free to walk around wherever you’d like as long as you stick to the designated path.

 Be sure to check out the small, secret blue lagoon that is located just behind the ticket counter!
 It seems like not many people know about this so it would be a fun place to take a refreshing dip!

 10. Tubing Down the Nam Song River

-This is a popular activity here in Vang Vieng but one that we did not do.
+Vang Vieng tubing is a very popular activity in town but we did not do it.
 Essentially you rent an inflatable, circular tube and let the current of the Nam Song River carry you along while stopping at bars along the way.
 If you decide to go tubing then make sure to apply plenty of sunscreen since you will be exposed to the sun for many hours.